jdsher/jdsher.github.io/_posts/2018-12-31-A-Shiny-New-Pyramid.md

 ---
 layout: post
-title: A Shiny New Year...
+title: A Shiny New Pyramid...
 ---
 I'd like to talk to about pyramids today.